Skip to content

 If you regularly reach for sweetened, fruit-flavored beverages to quench your thirst, switching to lemon water could help you cut back on sugar without sacrificing flavor.

-Are there negative side effects to drinking lemon water?
+Are there adverse side effects to drinking lemon water?

 Side effects of lemon water